balsedie/trilomorph/analyze_data.md

 Trilomorph, in addition to hosting geometric morphometric data, supplies additional R functions that where developed to overcome some potential problems relative to the nature of the data hosted in the database.
 Therefore we provide a set of R functions that allow you to
   * Analyze both StereoMorph XML-based shape files and tpsDig2 TPS-based files.
   * Read shape files with different number of missing landmarks, define a landmark template for the analysis, and discard shape files that do not have all the desired landmarks.[^3]
-  * Resample semilandmarks, as TPS shape files have fixed semilandmarks but Steremorph shape files do not fix semi-landmarks _a priori_.
+  * Resample semilandmarks, as TPS shape files have fixed semilandmarks but StereoMorph shape files do not fix semi-landmarks _a priori_.

 Below we list a step by step explanation to access and analyze the data.